siraben/ti84-forth/README.md

 - [x] Implement `SIMG` (save image) and `LIMG` (load image) to save and load sessions.
 - [x] Add sound capabilities
 - [x] Add a way to put data on the screen as pixels (for export via screenshots).
+- [ ] Add computer program to allow the user to select the words for a custom Forth system.

 ## Current Limitations
-- [ ] Increase scratch buffer size.
-Limited to 400 bytes because of
-      maximum executable program size, turn it into a Flash application?
 - [ ] REPL prints out "ok" at the end of each word parsed, `QUIT` not implemented.
-- [ ] Indirect threading means we cannot use scratch space in regions > $C000 because of OS limitations.
+- [ ] Indirect threading means we cannot use scratch space in addreses higher than $C000 as if the program counter exceeds $C000 it crashes the OS.